v-pbartley/openhack-mc4h/docs/Challenge-1.md

 nav_order: 1
 ---

-## API FHIR (PaaS)
+## Azure API for FHIR (PaaS)
-The FHIR service in the Azure Healthcare APIs (hereby called the FHIR service) enables rapid exchange of data through Fast Healthcare Interoperability Resources (FHIR®) APIs, backed by a managed Platform-as-a Service (PaaS) offering in the cloud.
+The FHIR service in the Azure API for FHIR (hereby called the FHIR service) enables rapid exchange of data through Fast Healthcare Interoperability Resources (FHIR®) APIs, backed by a managed Platform-as-a Service (PaaS) offering in the cloud.
 It makes it easier for anyone working with health data to ingest, manage, and persist Protected Health Information PHI in the cloud

 Deploy Azure API for FHIR
 [Challenge 1](https://github.com/microsoft/openhack-mc4h/blob/main/Challenge-1/#fhir-starter-deploying-azure-api-for-fhir-via-cli)